muzaffersenkal/SENG-208-Projects/README.md

 ### 2. Select your team project

 There are variety of projects below.
 Each project offers exciting opportunities for you to showcase your python programming skills.
 The project are explained in detail.
-Please read all project carefully before selecting your team project and decide your with your team.
+Please read all project carefully before selecting your team project.

 ### Projects